BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### $R$ and $p$

 The coverage, $R$, is defined as the fraction, among all neighboring schools (within 6 km), that belongs to the treatment group (last paragraph of page 9(1645) of paper).
-As the treatment was appplied to approximatedly two thirds of the population, $R$ is set to: $R  = 0.68$.
+As the treatment was applied to approximately two thirds of the population, $R$ is set to: $R  = 0.68$.

-The saturation of the intervention, $p$, measures the fraction of the population that is effectively usign the treatment and is defined as:
+The saturation of the intervention, $p$, measures the fraction of the population that is effectively using the treatment and is defined as:

 \begin{equation}
 p = R \times Q(full)  + (1 - R) \times Q(0)
 \end{equation}

-For this (or similar?) setting Miguel and Kremer 2007 [add page, table, col, row] estimate that there is almost no take-up without subsidy, hence $Q(0)$ is assinged the value of 0.
+For this (or similar?) setting Miguel and Kremer 2007 [add page, table, col, row] estimate that there is almost no take-up without subsidy, hence $Q(0)$ is assigned the value of 0.
 The same article [add page, table, col, row] estimates that take-up with full subsidy is $Q(full) = 0.75$.

 ```r